No. 39: Jim Hill

 “There is a place for everything, and everything has a place.
 Sports fits in both of those places.”

-A 2021 story in the Los Angeles Times tracked down Hill to see what he thought it would be like having Super Bowl LV taking place between Kansas City and Tampa Bay, the first staged after the COVID-19 pandemic and national protests in the aftermath of the George Floyd killing in Minnesota.
+A 2021 story in the Los Angeles Times tracked down Hill to see what he thought it would be like having Super Bowl LV take place between Kansas City and Tampa Bay, the first staged after the COVID-19 pandemic and national protests in the aftermath of the George Floyd killing in Minnesota.

 “One of the things I’m most proud of is how professional sports has stepped up to the plate big time in their beliefs about social injustice, how they realize what’s right,” said Hill.
 “They have taken all of this seriously.”

 The story was under the headline: “KCBS legend Jim Hill is treating Super Bowl LV like any other Sunday.
-Well, almost”
+Well, almost

 Who else wore No. 39 in SoCal sports history?
 Make a case for: